 Rules: Perform the usual division and then write the result in the form the smallest number of significant figures that the given numbers have.

-Division of 5.5 by 3.11 is 1.7684… Now, among the given numbers 5.5 has one digit after decimal and 3.11 has two digits after decimal.
-So answer should contain the minimum digit after decimal which is up to one.
-So, answer is 1.8 after rounding off.
+The division of 5.5 by 3.11 is 1.7684… Now, among the given numbers, 5.5 has one digit after the decimal and 3.11 has two digits after the decimal.
+So, the answer should contain the minimum digit after the decimal which is up to one.
+Hence the answer is 1.8 after rounding off.

 Solved problems on significant figures